-MR762A1 OPERATOR'S MANUAL
+MR762A1 LONG RIFLE PACKAGE OPERATOR'S MANUAL

-Covering all MR762A1 7.62 x 51 mm variants including Long Rifle Package, LRP III
+Covering the MR762A1 7.62 x 51 mm Rifle and the Long Rifle Package

 WARNING: A firearm has the capability of taking your life or the life of someone else!
 Be extremely careful with your firearm.
 An accident can occur at anytime and is almost always the result of not following basic safety rules.